t-benze/inkstain/project-docs/ui-structure.md

 #### Search Document

-A page to search documents in the active space via tags and document attributes
+A view to search documents in the active space via tags and document attributes

+#### PDF Document View

+A view for displaying PDF document and tools for annotating and navigating in the document.

 ## Secondary Sidebar (Metadata Panel)